![]() |

 Perhaps Leith walked the shoreline of the bay and thought back to those wartime years when Britain's fate hung in the balance.
 Leith and his fellow Intelligence Officers had played a significant role in confusing the Germans.
 It is doubtful, however, that Leith ever spoke of his time at Camp 020 as he died before the true story started to emerge from the cracks of time and wartime secrecy.

-A year after moving to this historic locale, Leith's mother, widow Marie Elmore Winn passed away at the age of 94, survived by her children, Leith, Gladys May and Kenneth.
+A year after moving to this historic locale, Leith’s mother, widow Marie Elmore Winn passed away at the age of 94, survived by her children, Leith, Gladys May and Kenneth.
+A newspaper article in the Eastbourne Gazette (Wednesday 13 January 1954), noted that probate had been granted to Thomas L. Winn, dental surgeon and Miss Gladys M. Winn.

 A few years later, in November 1957, Leith's brother, Kenneth, passed away, leaving his effects to his widow.
 There was no evidence that Kenneth and his wife had any children.

 Leith himself passed away on 10 December 1964 at Charing Cross Hospital.
 While still a resident of Pevensey Bay, he had apparently been transferred back to London for medical care.
 In the latter stages of fibroid phthisis, Leith was probably subject to paroxysmal coughing upon arising in the morning.
-His coughs would have expelled fairly large quantities of "purulent expectoration of an offensive sputum".
+His coughs would have expelled fairly large quantities of “purulent expectoration of an offensive sputum”.
 Leith would have had trouble breathing and his health would have been greatly impaired.
 In the final stages of the disease, his other organs (heart, liver, kidneys) would have been affected.
-His was most likley not a pretty death.
+His was most likely not a pretty death.
 Leith left about £13,000 to his spinster sister, Gladys May Winn.

 Although Leith played a relatively minor role in the case of German spy Josef Jakobs, the thread of his life is fascinating in its own right.